Find schools that offer these popular programs

 Earning a High School Diploma in New Mexico

 Adults in New Mexico without high school diplomas may participate in Adult Basic Education programs offered by the New Mexico Higher Education Department.
 These programs focus on helping individuals complete the training needed to pass the General Educational Development (GED) or HiSET tests, which are available to state residents age 18 and older (those under 18 may participate with permission from their school district and a parent/guardian).
 The state offers these education programs for free.
 Information on ABE programs and specific course offerings may be located at its website.
 Approved online high school diploma programs are also available to adults.

 Earning the GED

 The GED examination was created by the American Council on Education (ACE) and is administered by each state.
-The GED test covers five subject areas: math, writing (including an essay requirement), science, social studies and reading.
-A student must obtain a minimum passing score of 150 on each individual test and an overall score of no less than 600.
+The GED test covers four subject areas: math, language arts, science, and social studies.
+A student must obtain a minimum passing score of 145 on each individual test.
 The GED examination must be taken in person at any one of the many locations available throughout the state, although you may study for the test online.

 GED preparatory programs are available at community colleges and other locations, but they are not a requirement.
 The state advises prospective adult students to take full advantage of these programs to help ensure success on the GED exam.

 Private Online High School Diploma Programs